 In such circumstances, IU can provide an alternative form of notice, by (a) notifying the major statewide media, and (b) conspicuously posting notice on our website

 If at any time you become aware of an unauthorized disclosure or exposure of any of the above types of personal data, or a suspected disclosure or exposure, immediately call your local campus Support Center or Network Operations Center, and send details to email@example.com.
-The Information Policy Office will coordinate incident response and ensure all appropriate steps are taken.
+The Security Operations team will coordinate incident response and ensure all appropriate steps are taken.

 If at any time you have suspicion that an unauthorized disclosure or exposure of any of the above types of personal data may have occurred, immediately contact your local campus Support Center or Network Operations Center, and send details to firstname.lastname@example.org.
 Do not access or alter the compromised system.
 Do not power it off.
 The Information Policy and Security Offices will assist in determining if an exposure occurred, and if so, will initiate appropriate response procedures.

 Generally, the notice goes out from the unit associated with the breach.
-However, no action is to be taken until the University Information Policy Office directs it.
+However, no action is to be taken until the University Information Security Office directs it.

 Yes, under rules issued by the Attorney General's Office [PDF], if IU learns of a disclosure of "personally identifying information," which we understand to mean "personal information" as defined under the breach notification law, we must notify the state Attorney General's Office within two business days of learning of the disclosure.
 The Office of the VP and General Counsel will notify the Attorney General's office if such a disclosure occurs.